bokiex/d3_crime_dashboard/src/crime-dashboard copy.md

 ---
 theme: dashboard
-title: India Police Effectiveness by Year
+title: India Police Effectiveness All
 toc: false
 ---

-# India Police Effectiveness by Year
+# India Police Effectiveness All

 <!-- Load and transform the data -->